Rauf Denktaş: Later career

-By 2000, the desire of both Cyprus and Turkey to join the EU led to renewed efforts to reach a settlement.
+By 2000, the desire of both Cyprus and Turkey to join the European Union led to renewed efforts to reach a settlement.
 In 2002 there were large demonstrations in northern Cyprus by Turkish Cypriots demanding reunification of the island, which would give them EU citizenship when Cyprus joined the EU in 2004.

 In February 2004 Denktaş embarked on a new round of UN sponsored talks with the Greek Cypriots, aimed at re-uniting Cyprus.
 Ultimately, as did the Greek Cypriot President Tassos Papadopoulos, he opposed the final version of the settlement proposal drafted under the authority of the UN Secretary General Kofi Annan (the Annan Plan), which was voted on by the two Cypriot communities in a referendum on 24 April 2004.
 The plan was accepted by 65% of the Turkish community, but was rejected by a vast majority of the Greeks.

 On 14 May 2004, Denktaş announced he would not be standing for a fifth term as President of the TRNC in the next election.
 His tenure as President came to an end following the 17 April 2005 election of Mehmet Ali Talat, who formally assumed office on 25 April.